scholarship

 EDITED COLLECTIONS

-BIWCHEditor.
-Toward an Intellectual History of Black Women, eds.
-Mia Bay, Farah J. Griffin, Martha S. Jones and Barbara D. Savage.
+BIWCHToward an Intellectual History of Black Women, with Mia Bay, Farah J. Griffin, Martha S. Jones and Barbara D. Savage.
 (University of North Carolina Press, 2015.)

 ARTICLES (selected)